 Although the Gay Rights Movement started with Stonewall in New York, San Francisco has made LGBT Pride Month something special.
 The city starts to buzz in June in anticipation of the explosion of celebrations at the end of the month.
 This year, the events run through the entire month online and in person.

-Every year, when we line up the motorcycles in the shadow of the Ferry Building, I meet women from all around the world.
-We exchange stories, brag about our bikes and give tips for newbies.
+When the motorcycles line up in the shadow of the Ferry Building, you can meet women from all around the world.
 The floats around the corner are finishing up final details and the cheerleaders practice amazing performance maneuvers.
-You have to pre-register though.
-The days of just showing up and riding are long gone.

-June is full of sponsored events and celebrations for Pride.
-It’s still about living free and fearless.
-We’re all from the same rainbow.
+June is full of events and celebrations for Pride.
+It’s about living free and fearless.
+Wear your rainbow socks and hold your head high!